DialogInsight/DIAnalytics2_Android/README.md

     this.registerReceiver(n, filter);
     ```

-3. Send information about the user as an HashMap using the function DIAnalytics.identify(hashmap)
+3. Send information about the user as an HashMap using the function DIAnalytics.updateContact(hashmap)

      In order to identify a user of the application as a contact of your DI project, you must provide the information corresponding to        the fields of the [unique key][2].